 U.S. visa photo 2x2

-Open this page when you need the exact U.S. visa photo 2x2 route, not another 2×2 in page that only looks similar on paper.
-This preset can support both print and digital use, but only when it still matches the real submission path.
+Open this page when you need the U.S. visa photo 2x2 profile, not just another 2×2 in page.
+This preset can support both print and digital use when it matches the submission path.

 Requirement summary

-Match the visa portal rules, not just the crop
+Match the visa portal rules and the crop

 - File window: about 40-10240 KB